What Happens If You Eat Glass Pieces? (Symptoms & Action Steps)

 Why does glass pass through the esophagus?

-Our esophagus is soft and small.
-At the same time, the walls of the esophagus are thin and pliable.
+Our esophagus is soft and small, and its walls are thin and pliable.

 What treatment will I get for swallowing glass?